|

 State

-never mentioned which rainforest he hailed from.
+did not specify which rainforest Bri came from.
 The locals

 cordoned off his rainforest as a scientific preserve and